 ABOUT US

-Daniel Bexfield Antiques specialises in Fine Quality Silver and Objects of Vertu dating from the 17th to the 20th centuries.
-The shop is at 26 Burlington Arcade, London - the world's first-ever shopping arcade - and mostly stocks English hallmarked silver, with an extensive range from impressive centrepieces, tea services and large canteens of cutlery to small, highly individual items.
+Daniel Bexfield specialises in Fine Antique Silver and Objects of Vertu, dating from the 17th to the 20th centuries.
+The shop is at 5 Cecil Court, Covent Garden, London, mostly stocks English hallmarked silver, with an extensive range from impressive centrepieces, tea services and large canteens of cutlery to small, highly individual items.
 Prices range from £200 to £150,000.
 Also stocked are some continental silver pieces and fine jewellery.

 Daniel Bexfield Antiques prides itself on only stocking items that are in supreme condition.
 All are sterling silver, silver-plated items are not sold.